If you would like further information about who we are able to work with in iCope

 - Patients can also self-refer via our website

 - For patients with more complex needs (for example where there are risk concerns, a history of contact with mental health difficulties or previous contact with mental health services) it would be more helpful to receive a GP referral as this helps to ensure we have adequate information when deciding on the next steps.

 - iCope is unable to offer appointments to people who are currently abroad.
 If a patient is out of the country temporarily, please refer the patient when they return to the UK.

 - If you have any questions about suitability for the iCope service you can seek advice from the Psychological Wellbeing Practitioner or Psychological Therapist linked to the patient’s GP practice.
 If you do not know the clinician in your practice, you can contact us.

-- Where a patient has more complex mental health needs you can also consult with the Practice Based Mental Health Team, who will be able to advise about the most suitable service, and will liaise with iCope if necessary.
+- Where a patient has more complex mental health needs you can also consult with the Core team (formally the Practice Based Mental Health Team), who will be able to advise about the most suitable service, and will liaise with iCope if necessary.